Ryuji Utomo

-Ryuji Utomo Prabowo (born 1 July 1995) is an Indonesian professional footballer who plays for Liga 1 club Bali United and the Indonesia national team.
+Ryuji Utomo Prabowo (born 1 July 1995) is an Indonesian professional footballer who plays for Liga 1 club Persita Tangerang.
 He plays mainly at centre-back but can also operate as a defensive midfielder.

 Club career

 Al Najma

 After training at youth clubs in Indonesia, Ryuji made his professional debut in Bahrain with Manama club Al-Najma in a 20 August 2015 friendly match against Malkiya Club.
 In this match, Ryuji was a starter who played 60 minutes before he was replaced.
 During this match, he received a yellow card in the fifth minute after a foul in the penalty area.

 Ryuji on 19 December 2015 scored his first goal for Al Najma in an away match against Al Tadamun Buri.

 Arema FC

 After six months in Bahrain, Ryuji returned to Indonesia to join Arema ahead of the unauthorized 2016 Indonesia Soccer Championship (ISC).
 As an apprentice to Arema's more senior players, Ryuji began to build his reputation as a physically robust defender who caught the attention of richer clubs at the end of the ISC.
 During a pre-season tournament ahead of the launching of the new Liga 1 (Indonesia) top-flight competition, Ryuji left Arema after failing to win a starting position.